thingsboard/thingsboard.github.io/docs/paas/getting-started-guides/helloworld.md

         title: 'Navigate to "Customers" page.
 Find your customer in the list of customers and then click on the "Manage customer users" icon;'
     1:
         image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-user-2-pe.png
-        title: 'Navigate to the "Group" tab and select "Customer Users" group;'
+        title: 'Navigate to the "Groups" tab and select "Customer Users" group;'
     2:
         image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-user-3-pe.png
         title: 'Click "plus" icon in the top right corner to add a new user;'